RohanBasavaraju/queue-less/q_less/README.md

-# q_less
+# Wless

-Queue-less is a mobile app bringing you the shortest wait times for local restaurants, supermarkets, food banks, and more.
+QLess is a mobile app bringing you the shortest wait times for local restaurants, supermarkets, food banks, and more.

 ## Getting Started